AM lina fi 10 mm

 - By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-- Key role in advanced technologically fields – are used in HDD drives, electric motors, medical equipment and other modern machines.
+- Wide application in advanced technologically fields – are used in computer drives, electric motors, medical apparatus or very advanced devices.

 Disadvantages of neodymium magnets: